-Date of Current Revision: April 2012
+Date of Current Revision: April 2016

-James Madison University recognizes the important contributions to the institution that have been made by those faculty members who rendered many years of dedicated service before retirement.
+James Madison University recognizes the important contributions to the institution that have been made by faculty members who rendered many years of dedicated service before retirement.
 This policy is designed to provide procedures for the appointment of emeritus status for faculty members at the university.

-3. DEFINITIONSAdministrative & Professional Faculty (A&P faculty)
+Administrative & Professional Faculty

 Administrative faculty and professional faculty are normally referred to collectively, as both require advanced learning acquired by prolonged formal instruction and/or specialized training and work experience.
 However, the university recognizes administrative faculty and professional faculty as distinct position types.

-Administrative Faculty positions are generally senior administrators who perform work related to the management of the educational and general activities of the university, for at least fifty percent of their work.
+Administrative faculty positions are generally senior administrators who perform work related to the management of the educational and general activities of the university, for at least fifty percent of their work.
 Typically, administrative faculty serve in executive leadership roles such as vice president, provost, vice provost, dean, assistant or associate vice president, assistant or associate vice provost, or assistant or associate dean.
 Other administrative faculty roles can include (1) those responsible for the administrative direction of separately designated divisions or departments of institutional activity; (2) positions whose primary responsibility is to attract external funds; or (3) positions that are characterized by active, continuing involvement in formulating, interpreting and implementing institutional policy and exercise substantial independence, authority and discretion in areas such as program planning, design and allocation of resources.
 The organizational reporting relationship for administrative faculty is normally not lower than three levels below Executive Council positions.
 For Academic Affairs, this would include: Vice Provost/Dean (level 1), Academic Unit Head/Director (level 2) and Associate Director (level 3).

-Professional Faculty require advanced learning and experience acquired by prolonged formal instruction and/or specialized work experience.
+Professional faculty require advanced learning and experience acquired by prolonged formal instruction and/or specialized work experience.
 Typical professional faculty positions are librarians, counselors, coaches, physicians, lawyers, engineers and architects.
-Other professional positions may support education, research, University Life and other such activities.
+Other professional positions may support education, research, university life and other such activities.
 Professional faculty positions must require the incumbent to regularly exercise professional discretion and judgment and to produce work that is intellectual and varied and is not standardized.

-This policy applies to all emeritus faculty appointments, to include instructional faculty as well as administrative and professional faculty.
+This policy applies to all emeritus faculty appointments, to include instructional faculty, as well as administrative and professional faculty.

 6.1 Eligibility for Instructional Faculty